Alhelal/Study_guide/Kubernetes_Note.md

 4.  **How Does a Container Registry Work?**

     **Answer:**
         A container registry is a storage and content delivery system that holds named container images, available in different tagged versions.
 Users can push or pull images from the registry, making it a critical tool in the container lifecycle for version control and distribution of container images.
-Popular examples include Docker Hub and Google Container Registry.
+Popular examples include Docker Hub, AWS ECR, Google Container Registry.